My Garden Zone Is

-This one is particularly popular in cottage-style gardens.
-Or, if you’re not quite sure which ground cover varieties to pick, grab our super accessible ground cover collection.
-When you place your order, we’ll select ten ground covers that perfectly suit the USDA hardiness zone your address is in.
-That way you can be confident you’re getting a range of really great plants that heaps of gardeners adore and that they’ll be a good fit for your garden.
+This one is prevalent in cottage-style gardens.
+Or, if you're not quite sure which ground cover varieties to pick, grab our awesome accessible ground cover collection.
+When you place your order, we'll select ten ground covers that perfectly suit the USDA hardiness zone your address is in.
+That way, you can be confident you're getting a range of really great plants that heaps of gardeners adore and that they'll be a good fit for your garden.
 And the best bit is, that pack is only $19.99!

 A living mulch will work best when ground cover plants completely cover the soil.
 So, when you're planning your garden, don't space your ground cover plants too far apart.
 Instead, purposefully plant them closer than is recommended by conventional plant spacing guidelines so your plants will overlap and fill all the gaps.

-So if you want to create a cost-effective mulch solution, all our ground cover plants look beautiful, feel beautiful and have a fair price.
-Buy yours today from $4.99 each or $19.99 for five plants.
+So if you want to create a cost-effective mulch solution, all our ground cover plants look beautiful, feel beautiful, and have a fair price.
+Buy yours today for $4.99 each or $19.99 for five plants.

 English Ivy - Hedera Helix

-The lovely English Ivy is a climbing plant that flowers in the late summer as well as producing berries in late winter.
-The nectar of the greenish-yellow flowers are precious, and the bees and other nectar-feeding insect love it as it serves as a great food supply before temperatures dip.
+The lovely English Ivy is a climbing plant that flowers in the late summer and produces berries in late winter.
+The nectar of the greenish-yellow flowers are precious, and the bees and other nectar-feeding insect love it as it serves as a plentiful food supply before temperatures dip.
 The berries are a great source of nutrition after a cold winter for some birds that eat the berries containing about five seeds.
 This is the way the seeds get spread.
 These berries may not suit humans to consume, so let the wild animals enjoy them.

 This Ivy is generally used as an ornamental plant outdoors.
 With no surfaces available to climb, it makes an excellent grown cover.
 If using Ivy as a groundcover, once established, weeding should not have to be done.
 It is low growing while it spreads quickly and quickly establishes its roots.
 Small animals use it to camouflage their movements.
 For most landscapes, it is ideal for contained garden areas, borders, and raised spaces.
 It has a romantic history to bring images of cozy cottages with thatched roofs and ivy-covered walls.

 If you like hanging baskets, English Ivy works well indoors or out.
-It cascades down from the basket, making a waterfall type presentation.
+It cascades down from the basket, making a waterfall-type presentation.
 The leaves can be solid or variegated in color, and some stems have a purple tone.
 As indoor plants, they enrich the air in a room with oxygen.
-Be sure to keep the soil dry to lightly moist with least partial sun.
+Be sure to keep the soil dry to lightly moist with most miniature partial sun.

 Virginia Creeper - Parthenocissus quinquefolia

 The Virginia Creeper, or Parthenocissus quinquefolia, is an ivy type closely related to the grape family.
-It resembles other types of ivy and is often mistaken for Parthenocissus Vitaceae, another crawling kind of vine.
+It resembles other types of Ivy and is often mistaken for Parthenocissus Vitaceae, another crawling kind of vine.
 What the Virginia Creeper possesses are a few traits that set it apart from other crawling vines.
-This includes suction cups with adhesive pads attached to its climbing roots, allowing it to stick to surfaces much more readily.
-The vines and leaves are usually a brighter, vibrant green, but will turn reddish-brown in the fall months before becoming brightly red.
+This includes suction cups with adhesive pads attached to their climbing roots, allowing them to stick to surfaces much more readily.
+The vines and leaves are usually a brighter, vibrant green but will turn reddish-brown in the fall months before becoming brightly red.

 The leaf groups are comprised of five leaflets and are classified as palmately compound, which means the groups radiate outward, similar to the five fingers of an outstretched hand.
-On younger vines, you may see groups of three leaflets, and more rarely there will be seven.
+You may see groups of three leaflets on younger vines, and more rarely, there will be seven.
 The flowers are small and green, bud-like in shape.
 These will eventually bud in the late summer to early fall into bluish-purple berries with red stems.

-Pachysandra is a favorite among many gardeners for ground cover since it grows well in shaded areas even with poor soil.
-Unlike many plants, pachysandra doesn't need a lot of nutrients and can grow happily in hard-to-grow areas.
+Pachysandra is a favorite among many gardeners for ground cover since it grows well in shaded areas, even with poor soil.
+Unlike many plants, pachysandra doesn't need many nutrients and can grow happily in hard-to-grow areas.
 Growing pachysandra plants is easy if you have an abundance of shade.
-Pachysandra is known for producing their beautiful small, white flowers in the spring and is known for being easy to take care of.
+Pachysandra is known for producing its beautiful small, white flowers in the spring and is known for being easy to take care of.

 Native in Japan and Northern China, it is commonly referred to as Japanese Pachysandra.
-It typically produces its beautiful white bloom sin April but maintains beautiful green leaves year-round.
+It typically produces its beautiful white bloom in April but maintains beautiful green leaves year-round.

 Many homeowners with backyards like to use pachysandra as a green carpet to coat the ground beneath tall.
 Shady trees.
 It stays green throughout winter and provides a beautiful landscape to admire from any window or patio.
 In spring, magnificent white flora emerge and can be enjoyed over and over again every summer season.

-Pachysandra can easily be transplanted from garden divisions in the spring season and prefers moist and shaded the soil.
+Pachysandra can easily be transplanted from garden divisions in the spring season and prefers moist and shaded soil.
 Because the plants like to spread below the soil, it is best to plant them six to twelve inches apart.
-When planting, it is essential that there is no debris or leaves and that the soil is loose.
+When planting, there must be no debris or leaves and loose soil.
 The new plants should be planted four inches below the surface and have about six inches in width to grow.
 Pachysandra ground cover can burn in the sun if you aren't careful, which is why it needs to be planted in shady locations and should be planted on a cloudy day.
 The plants should be watered thoroughly when planted and need two inches of mulch to help retain the water.